Main tourists spots

 When compared to other European cities, Prague is smaller.
-Still it has its “travel and transport” specifics that are good to know.
-Thanks to our practical information your wandering through Prague will be easier, comfortable and completely stress free.
+Still, it has its “travel and transport” specifics that are good to know.
+Thanks to our practical information you're wandering through Prague will be more comfortable and completely stress-free.

 The Czech Republic is a member of the European Union and also a part of the Schengen Area.
 Travelling is thus very easy for the member state citizens who don’t have to present their passports or ID cards when crossing borders.

-Propably the best in nowadays (2017) is to use Google map or Apple map in your smartphone, because both platforms support Prague public transport, offline map, Sights description etc.
+Probably the best in nowadays (2017) is to use Google map or Apple map on your smartphone, because both platforms support Prague public transport, offline map, Sights description, etc.

-Tourists from neighbouring countries often use their own cars.
+Tourists from neighboring countries often use their cars.
 Thanks to a dense road and motorway network Prague is easily accessible.
 Of course, you can also travel by train or by bus.
 Prague has a very modern Main train station and bus station.
-Both stations are located in the city centre and from here you will conveniently get to any spot in Prague.
+Both positions are located in the city center, and from here you will conveniently get to any spot in Prague.

-The transport in the city is provided by a network of public transport – buses, trams and metro.
-The dense public transport network secures transportation in Prague 24/7.Metro operates daily from 4 a.m. to 12 a.m. and at night transport is provided by special night buses and trams.
+The transport in the city is provided by a network of public transport – buses, trams, and metro.
+The dense public transport network secures transportation in Prague 24/7.Metro operates daily from 4 a.m. to 12 a.m. and at night transport is provided by individual night buses and trams.